ChrisJiro/CSC-212-Final-CSC-392-Build-Badge/212-docsite/intro.md

 ## Goal

-Our aim is to achieve efficiency within our database.
-We shall do this keeping in mind the handling of large data entries as a future goal.
+Our aim is to to develop a database, and to achieve efficiency within said database.
+We have goals to implement more operations in the future, and to optimize where needed.

 ## Utilized Data Structures and Abstractions